bob-hanson/slick-engines/README.md

   lazyLoading: true
 });
 ```
-Also, To allow our app to reload when we are working in our dev env.
-Lets add a method **"isDevelopingAddon"** to do so in our index.js
+Also, to allow our app to reload when we are working in our dev env, lets add the method **"isDevelopingAddon"** to do so in our index.js

 ```
 const EngineAddon = require('ember-engines/lib/engine-addon');